laur89/awesome-stars/README.md

 ## JavaScript

 - [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) - A minimal docker baseimage to ease creation of X graphical application containers
-- [xojs/xo](https://github.com/xojs/xo) - ❤️ JavaScript linter with great defaults
+- [xojs/xo](https://github.com/xojs/xo) - ❤️ JavaScript/TypeScript linter (ESLint wrapper) with great defaults
 - [dirkgroenen/mopidy-mopify](https://github.com/dirkgroenen/mopidy-mopify) - A web client that uses external web services to provide additional features and a more “complete” music experience.
 - [cowbell/mopster](https://github.com/cowbell/mopster) - Mopidy client written in Ember.js
 - [MichMich/MagicMirror](https://github.com/MichMich/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
 With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assistant.